alyssadata/AI-Foundations-Self-in-Contact/tests/TEMPLATE.md

 1. [Describe the first experimental action.]
 2. [Describe the next action.]
+3. [Administer the required condition material.]
-3. [Administer the test prompt or intervention.]
+4. [Administer the exact test prompt.]
-4. [Record the complete output without modification.]
+5. [Record the complete output without modification.]
-5. [Apply any preregistered follow-up probe.]
+6. [Apply any permitted follow-up.]
-6. [Preserve all required metadata.]
+7. [Preserve all required metadata.]
-7. [Submit the output for scoring.]
+8. [Score every frozen criterion Yes or No.]
+9. [Save the raw output and score sheet separately.]

 The procedure must be followed in the listed order unless a permitted branch is explicitly defined below.

 ---

 ## Permitted Procedure Branches

-[Document any preregistered branch in the procedure.]

 ### Branch A — [Name]